 - Lower U-factor from 0.30 to 0.28 in All Other window category.
 This measure proposes a slightly improved U-factor of 0.28 in climate zones where it is shown to be cost effective. - Remove RSHGC prescriptive requirement in Climate Zones 1, 3, 5, and 16 for four habitable stories or more.
 This change would remove current maximum RSHGC requirement for curtainwalls, NAFS Class AW, and All Other window types in these heating-dominated climate zones.
-This measure would also unify multifamily prescriptive fenestration requirements for buildings with three or fewer habitable stories with requirements for buildings with four or more habitable stories across all window categories.
+This measure would also unify multifamily prescriptive fenestration requirements for buildings with three or fewer habitable stories across all window categories.

 The proposed change requires updates in prescriptive requirement tables, compliance documents, ACM Reference Manual Standard Design, and compliance software algorithm.
 For four habitable stories or more, the ACM Standard Design would be updated to 0.35 instead of the current prescriptive maximum for the four climate zones where RSHGC requirement is removed.
-The proposed change allows for a flexibility of +/- 0.01 RSHGC difference between modeled value in compliance documents and installation certificates
+The proposed change allows for a flexibility of +/- 0.01 RSHGC difference between modeled value in compliance documents and installation certificates.

-3 More information on ENERGY STAR 7.0 Windows, Doors, & Skylights can be found here: ES_Residential_WDS_V7_Final
+3 More information on ENERGY STAR 7.0 Windows, Doors, & Skylights can be found here: ES Residential WDS V7 Final